amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 };
 ```

-First of all we have a new type to represent the change.
-The type helps to capture some of the logic that was coded before
-by identified each _kind_ of change.
+I already created types to represent the change and a way to convert the legacy change into those types.

 The new function signature will look something like this: